germanfr/colorjs/README.md

 [Here is the documentation](http://htmlpreview.github.io/?https://github.com/germanfr/colorjs/blob/master/doc/index.html), where you can find how to use *colorjs* library.
 There are some examples inside the examples folder.

+**WARNING:** Documentation and minified javascript files only get updated within releases.
+We recommend to download the [latest version](https://github.com/germanfr/colorjs/releases/latest).

 ###License
 ```
     colorjs - A simple JavaScript library to manage colors.